-Before founding Lyceum, Miriam worked as a consultant to nonprofits in philanthropy and arts and culture.
+Before co-founding Lyceum in 2004, Miriam worked as a consultant to nonprofits in philanthropy and arts and culture.
 She also taught classes through Portland State University’s Institute for Nonprofit Management.
 She holds a MA from the University of Chicago, where her research focused on the development of philanthropy in the United States, particularly as practiced by fraternal orders in the eighteenth and nineteenth centuries.

 She has headed Lyceum since the end of 2008.

 Hannah Scott • Senior Agent/Associate Director

 Hannah Scott has worked with authors and artists since graduating from New York University.
 She comes to Lyceum from a marketing and advertising agency representing live entertainment productions off- and on Broadway.
 She has also worked with a San Francisco literary presenter, a boutique publishing house in New York, and the development office of a preeminent London theater.

 Kate Gannon-Sprinkel • Senior Agent & Marketing